0BananaBig0/from_gcc_to_cpp/docs/NewAndDelete.md

 1. The `new` operator **dynamically allocates memory** for an object and **calls its constructor**.
 2. It **returns a `void` pointer** to the allocated memory.
+3. `new` operator:
+   - Memory allocation: Calls `::operator new(size)` to allocate memory for the object.
+   - Object initialization: Calls the constructor to initialize the object.
+   - Allocator usage:
+     - Calls the allocator’s `allocate` function to allocate memory.
+     - Calls the allocator’s `construct` function to initialize the object.
+4. `new[]` operator:
+   - Memory allocation: Calls :`:operator new[](size)` to allocate memory for an array of elements.
+   - Element initialization: Calls the constructor for each element in the array.
+   - Allocator usage:
+     - Calls the allocator’s allocate function to `allocate` memory for the array.
+     - Calls the allocator’s `construct` function to initialize each element.

 ##### Syntax